mailerlite/wordpress-plugin/trunk/readme.txt

 == Changelog ==

 = 1.4.3 =
-* Fix - removed use of depricated php method
+* Fix - removed use of deprecated php method

 = 1.4.2 =
 * Fix - Styles on form description bug